mwarning/zerotier-openwrt/README.md

 The images and all *.ipk packages are now inside the bin/ folder.
 You can install the ZeroTier .ipk using "opkg install &lt;ipkg-file&gt;" on the router.

-For details please check the OpenWRT documentation.
+For details please check the LEDE documentation.